7 Ways to Boost Your Email List

 These offers usually appear on your home page or a landing page.
 However, there’s no rule saying these offers must stay there.

-If you’re writing a blog post that requires a special template or spreadsheet, offer it to your readers.
-If you’re writing a post highlighting one of your products, include a promo code in the body of the article and offer a discount in exchange for subscribing.
+If you’re writing a blog post that requires a unique template or spreadsheet, offer it to your readers.
+If you’re writing a post highlighting one of your products, include a promo code in exchange for subscribing.

 Offer someone of value to your audience for free, and create a marketing campaign by doing the following:

-1. Create a headline clearing stating the need you’re fulfilling via a free offer.
+1. Create a headline clearly stating the need you’re fulfilling via a free offer.

-3. Clearly define the terms and conditions just below the link, as well as another link to share the post.
+3. Clearly define the terms and conditions just below the link and another link to share the post.

 4. Ask your audience to leave a comment on the post.
-To keep it simple, you can suggest something for them like, “Thank you for the offer!”
+To keep it simple, suggest something for them, like, “Thank you for the offer!”

-5. Reach out to your current list of clients and influencers and ask them to share your post.
+5. Contact your current list of clients and influencers and ask them to share your post.
 It doesn’t hurt to offer them something in return.

 6. Publish the post everywhere.